DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - **Silver Ticket**: a silver ticket uses the captured NTLM hash of a service account to create a ticket-granting service (TGS) ticket (the silver ticket grants the attacker all the privileges granted to the service account)
     - **Golden Ticket**: if an attacker obtains the hash of the Kerberos service account (KRBTGT), they can create tickets at will within Active Directory (this provides so much power it is referred to as having a golden ticket)
     - **Kerberos Brute-Force**: attackers use the Python script kerbrute.py on Linux, and Rubeus on Windows systems; tools can guess usernames and passwords
-    - **ASREPRoast**: ASREPRoast identifies users that don’t have Kerberos preauthentication enabled
+    - **ASREPRoast**: ASREPRoast identifies users that don’t have Kerberos preauthentication enabled or not enforced in AD.
+This can be discovered using tools such as GetNPUsers from the Impacket suite.
+The name "ASREPRoast" is derived from the combination of "AS-REP" (Authentication Service Response) and "Roast" (a term used to describe the process of extracting and cracking hashes).
     - **Kerberoasting**: kerberoasting collects encrypted ticket-granting service (TGS) tickets
 - 3.7.13 Ransomeware
     - **Ransomware**: a type of malware that weaponizes cryptography